Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/01-Introduction_to_Versal_and_AI_Engines/README.md

 #### Graph Programming

 AMD provides a C++ framework to create ***graphs*** from kernels.
 This framework includes graph nodes and connections declarations.
 These nodes are in the AI Engine Array.
 To have full control over the kernel location, there will be a set of methods that will constrain the placer (kernels, buffers, system memory, ...).
 A graph will instantiate and connect the kernels together using buffers and streams.
-It will also describes the data transfer from/to the AI Engine Array to/from the rest of the ACAP device (PL, DDR).
+It will also describes the data transfer from/to the AI Engine Array to/from the rest of the Adaptive SoC device (PL, DDR).

 AMD will provide pre-built graphs included in libraries that users will then be able to use in their applications.